Biodiversity in Belize

 See 2008 research page

-This species was recently discovered on inaccessible limestone cliffs in the Belize district (Meerman & Meadows, 1999).
-Similar to the Mexican Z. furfuracea, but probably distinct (based on leaf shape and cone-size).
-The species has very large (1.5 m) "fuzzy" leaves.
+This species was recently discovered on inaccessible limestone cliffs in the Belize and Cayo districts (Meerman & Meadows, 1999).
+Similar to the Mexican Z. furfuracea, The species has very large (1.5 m) "fuzzy" leaves.
 Always found on limestone cliffs.
+Described as a new species in 2009

 Zamia sp. nov.
 Click for larger image